Home » Portfolio » somnipax » Anti-snoring mouthpiece<br> somnipax guard

 Photos for download [Link]

-Technically speaking, this is a bi-block mouthpiece made from thermoplastic material, the upper and lower parts of which connect to each other via flexible plastic bands. somnipax guard is CE certified, made from biocompatible material, and has successfully passed the cytotoxicity test in conformity with ISO 10993.
+Technically speaking, this is a bi-block mouthpiece made from thermoplastic material, the upper and lower parts of which connect to each other via flexible plastic bands. somnipax guard large is CE certified, made from biocompatible material, and has successfully passed the cytotoxicity test in conformity with ISO 10993.
 The mouthpiece is approved for the treatment of positional obstructive sleep apnoea.

 There’s a quick and easy test you can do at home to work out which size mouthguard is right for you.